denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 In this example, though, the expression is assigning the value of `true` to `bear`, and on assignment operators, the assignment itself has the value of the assignment.
 Therefore, polar is also assigned a value of `true`, and the output is `true`.

 ==**For object comparison, the equality operator is applied to the references to the objects, not the objects they point to.
-Two references are equal if and only if they point to the same object or both point to null.**==
+Two references are equal if and only if they point to the same object or both point to ``null``.**==

 ```java
 var monday = new File("schedule.txt");